 Embark on an adventure and discover more than 250 years of a coastal seigneury’s history in an exceptional natural setting.
 Our museum’s permanent open-air exhibition provides a glimpse into daily life in the Seigneury of Grand-Pabos during the 18th century.
 It contains the main stages of archaeologist Pierre Nadon’s study, which has reconstructed our ancestors’ way of life from the vestiges of our past.

-Follow the trail of these Gaspésian fishermen and enjoy salted dried cod as well as quiaude, a traditional Gaspésian soup coveted by connoisseurs.
+Follow the trail of these Gaspésian fishermen and find the excitment for salted dried cod as well as quiaude, a traditional Gaspésian soup coveted by connoisseurs.

 Are you a “hands-on” person?
 Our Animarchéo activity gives you a chance to participate in a 30-minute, simulated archaeological dig led by one of our guides.